hossam-create/Mnbara-Platform/docs/product/BUYER_COPY_LOGIC_SPECIFICATION.md

 ### Submission Failed
 ```
-😕 Couldn't submit your request
+ًںک• Couldn't submit your request

 Something went wrong on our end.
 Your information has been saved.